scripting/oldSchoolBlog/worknotes/notes.md

+* 1/15/19; 5:54:30 PM by DW
+   * Problem reported by Brent Simmons:
+      * If I go to scripting.com, then click the Links tab, then click the Blog tab, I don�t see like buttons or counts on the page.
+(Using Safari on latest MacOS.)
 * 12/16/18; 11:48:42 AM by DW
    * More work on Twitter comments
+      * The symbolic characters in the buttons are lower opacity
+         * they're too strong visually
       * The title of the dialog is a function of the contents of the post
          * for titled items it's the title
          * for untitled items it's the first N characters